brookhong/Surfingkeys/README.md

 My favorite feature from when I was using Firefox.
 For both Firefox and Chrome, the extensions make it through context menu.
 Surfingkeys makes it through key mappings.
 By default, when you press `sg` in normal mode, it will search selected text with google, if there is none selected, it will search text from system clipboard with google.
 In visual mode, it will search selected text with google.

 The `g` in `sg` is a search alias for google, there are some other built-in search aliases -- like `w` for bing.
 So press `sw` to search selected with bing.
 Refer to [Add search alias to omnibar](#add-search-alias-to-omnibar) to add your own search alias, especially those search engines for company inside.

+## Vim-like marks

+You can create vim-like marks by pressing `m`, followed by a word character(0-9, A-Z, a-z), used as mark name.
+For example, if you press `ma` on this page, you'll create a mark named `a` which points to this page.
+Then pressing `'a` anywhere, you'll jump to this page.

+In this way, the created mark always points to current URL.
+You can also create vim-like marks from the bookmarks.
+Try following steps:

+1. press `b` to open bookmarks.
+1. type something to locate the URL you'd like to create vim-like mark for.
+1. press Ctrl, plus a mark name, such as `f`.

+Then afterwards `'f` will open that URL directly.

+This is very useful for those pages you access very frequently. `om` to check out all the vim-like marks you have created.

 ## Edit your own settings